Python SDK

 .

-To obtain a frame from the camera we can use the method .capture()
+To obtain a frame from the camera, use the .capture()

 msg : CameraFrame = CameraEnabledRobot.capture(block=True, timeout=1)